 The international EDI community has developed OO-edi over the past few years as an implementation neutral framework for the future architecture of EDI[1].
 XML/EDI has also recently emerged as the implementation and deployment method of choice for next generation of electronic business facilitation via the Internet.
 This paper shows how these two technologies can be coupled and integrated to develop the Internet-based electronic business applications.
-We propose an six-phase process for implementing the Internetbased electronic business application.
+We propose a six-phase process for implementing the Internet-based electronic business application.
 Starting with object-oriented modeling, then identifying data sets, developing DTD for XML/EDI, validating, exchanging, and processing the EDI messages, as well as integrating EDI with applications, we may provide a link between OO-edi business models and XML/EDI deployment.

 This paper is organized as follows.
 Section 2 presents the concepts of Open-edi and the role of object-oriented technology in EDI framework.
-Section 3 describes the coupling architecture of OO-edi and XML/EDI, ontology supporting for XML authoring, as well as an example for illustrating the overall framework of XML/EDI.
-The implementation process of the Internet-based electronic business applications is given in Section 4.
+The coupling architecture of OO-edi and XML/EDI, ontology supporting for XML authoring is given in section 3.
+Section 4 describes the implementation process of the Internet-based electronic business applications.
 Section 5 contains concluding remarks and future research directions.